astral-sh/ruff/docs/preview.md

 rule will need to be selected with its exact code, e.g. `--select ALL,HYP001`.

 If preview mode is not enabled, this setting has no effect.

+## Deprecated rules

+When preview mode is enabled, deprecated rules will be disabled.
+If a deprecated rule is selected explicitly, an error will be raised.
+Deprecated rules will not be included if selected via a rule category or prefix.